 The page builder plugin that comes with Flower Shop allows you to make your own custom templates.
-That’s how each page in the demos have been made.
+That’s how each page in the demos has been made.
 While this theme is very obviously marketed for boutique flower stores, you can sell any kind of product you want with this theme.
-There are tons of layouts available and the store itself is beautiful and adaptable.
+There are tons of layouts available, and the store itself is beautiful and adaptable.

 Want to save a few bucks?